mvysny/ev-fi/_posts/2024-7-11-leaf2022-wheels-jacking.md

 [Replacement video guide on Youtube](https://www.youtube.com/watch?v=utULMLVkcFA)

+The filter cover is quite difficult to open, but even more difficult to close.
+Make sure to close the top hinge first and make sure it's not moving before snapping the lower hinge inplace.
+The upper hinge tip needs to go under a part that holds it in place.
+I broke mine trying to close the damn thing - if you do, just order a spare part [92419-3SG0A on AliExpress](https://www.aliexpress.com/item/1005006776807804.html) (or [here](https://www.aliexpress.com/item/1005006776972392.html)).

 ## Flaws

 Fatal flaw preventing any long-distance travels: Leaf doesn't have active cooling of its battery;